Child Sexual Exploitation

 - The something received by the child or young person can include both tangible items and/or more intangible ‘rewards’ OR ‘benefits’ such as perceived affection, protection or a sense of value or belonging.
 Fear of what might happen if they do not comply can also be as significant influencing factor.
 The gain for those perpetrating or facilitating the abuse can include financial benefit, status or control.

 - CSE can take a variety of different forms.
 It can take place in person or online and involve both contact and non-contact sexual activities, including the production and distribution of sexual images or exposure to such images.
 Whilst CSE is not a specific criminal offence in itself, it does encompass a range of sexual offences and other forms of serious criminal misconduct that can be used to disrupt and prosecute this form of abuse.

 - Any child under the age of eighteen, male or female, can be a victim of CSE, including those who can legally consent to sex.
-The abuse most frequently impacts upon those of a post-primary age and can be perpetrated by adults or peers, on an individual or group basis.

 Street grooming: Sexual exploitation through street grooming can include:

 - grooming a child for a sexual purpose.
 This might involve befriending the child, gaining their trust, giving them drugs, alcohol or gifts, asking them to perform sexual acts as a favour or in exchange for something

 - the movement of children within the UK for the purpose of sexually abusing them (also referred to as internal trafficking)